 The goal is to honor and recognize individual works related to Asian/Pacific American experiences (either historical or contemporary) or Asian/Pacific American cultures.

-The awards will be announced at the 2014 ALA Midwinter Meeting in Pennsylvania, Philadelphia.
-Winners of the APALA Literature Award will be given the award seal during the 2014 ALA Annual APALA Literature Award Ceremony.
-The winner of each category will receive a plaque during the 2014 American Library Association Annual Conference in Las Vegas, NV.
-A press release will be sent to various national publications.
+The awards will be announced at the 2015 ALA Midwinter Meeting in Chicago.
+Winners of the APALA Literature Award will be given the award seal during the 2015 ALA Annual APALA Literature Award Ceremony.
+The winner of each category will receive a plaque during the 2015 American Library Association Annual Conference in San Francisco, CA. A press release will be sent to various national publications.
 The Asian/Pacific American Award for Literature is now an annual event.

 - The five award categories are:

 - Works should be related to Asian/Pacific American experiences (either historical or contemporary) or Asian/Pacific American cultures.
 Works should be written or illustrated by an Asian/Pacific American, but not limited to.
 The author or illustrator should have resident status in the United States or Canada.